top of page

 1. Temporary protection for Ukrainians

-Section 24 of the Residence Act is the German implementation of the EU Mass Influx Directive ( 2001/55/EC ).
-It enables refugees from Ukraine to be granted temporary protection status quickly and without red tape - without an individual asylum procedure.
-Temporary protection (TPS) in Germany is a consequence of the previous mass flight procedures.
-For example, the German migration administration was massively overwhelmed by the wave of refugees from Syria in 2015, so this time the administrative procedures were significantly simplified for Ukrainians.
+Section 24 of the Residence Act (AufenthG) is the German implementation of the EU Mass Influx Directive ( 2001/55/EC ).
+It allows for the swift and unbureaucratic granting of temporary protection status to refugees from Ukraine – without an individual asylum procedure.
+Temporary protection (TPS) in Germany is a consequence of previous mass refugee situations.
+For example, the German migration authorities were massively overwhelmed by the influx of refugees from Syria in 2015, so this time the administrative procedures for Ukrainians have been significantly simplified.

-2. Who can obtain a residence permit according to Section 24 of the Residence Act?
+2. Who can obtain a residence permit according to § 24 of the Residence Act?

-According to EU Directive 2001/55/EC and Section 24 of the Residence Act, Ukrainian nationals in particular can receive protection status if they lived in Ukraine before February 24, 2022 (or were resident there and were temporarily abroad (e.g. on vacation)).
+According to EU Directive 2001/55/EC and Section 24 of the German Residence Act (AufenthG), Ukrainian nationals, in particular, can be granted protection status if they lived in Ukraine before February 24, 2022 (or were resident there and were temporarily abroad, e.g., on vacation).
 Stateless persons and third-country nationals who were refugees or under international protection in Ukraine can also invoke Section 24 of the Residence Act.
-In addition, temporary protection also applies to family members of these groups of people (spouses, children, parents, other close relatives).
+Furthermore, temporary protection also applies to family members of these groups (spouses, children, parents, other close relatives).

 3. Temporary protection for Ukrainians in Berlin

-In Berlin, Ukrainians apply for temporary protection online via the State Office for Immigration (LEA) .
-In other cities, Ukrainians must submit the application to the local immigration office.
-In Berlin, temporary protection can only be granted if you have already received an allocation decision from the State Office for Refugee Affairs (LAF) or another reception facility in Germany for distribution to Berlin.
+In Berlin, applications for temporary protection for Ukrainians are submitted online via the State Office for Immigration (LEA) .
+In other cities, Ukrainians must submit their applications to the local immigration office.
+In Berlin, temporary protection can only be granted if you have already received an allocation decision from the State Office for Refugee Affairs (LAF) or another reception center in Germany for placement in Berlin.
 You must therefore obtain this allocation decision before contacting the State Office for Immigration.

 3.1 Allocation decision LAF Berlin

-The application for temporary protection can then be submitted with the allocation decision in the online portal of the State Office for Immigration .
-You will receive a PDF document as confirmation of your application.
-This certifies your permitted stay in the federal territory and your right to take up employment until the appointment for the interview.
-Once you have submitted your "online application for temporary protection", you will be sent an appointment for the interview by email.
-Due to the very high number of refugees from Ukraine, however, it may take some time before you receive the appointment.
-Please bring the completed "Application for a residence permit" and all the necessary documents with you to the appointment on site.
+The application for temporary protection can then be submitted via the online portal of the State Office for Immigration once the allocation decision has been received.
+You will receive a PDF document confirming your application.
+This document certifies your legal right to remain in Germany and your right to work until your scheduled appointment.
+After submitting your online application for temporary protection, you will be sent an email with an appointment date.
+Due to the very high number of refugees from Ukraine, it may take some time before you receive this appointment.
+Please bring the completed "Application for a Residence Permit" and all required documents to your appointment.

 3.2 Required documents for temporary protection